 The first thing to understand about mediation is that it is voluntary.
 Nobody can compel you to take part in the mediation process (unless you signed a contract stating otherwise) and the results are non-binding unless the parties mutually agree otherwise.

 Mediation is essentially a facilitated negotiation.
-During mediation, the parties involved in a land use dispute (and often their attorneys) have the opportunity to meet with the mediator, who is a neutral third party who has no financial or personal interest in the outcome of the matter.
+During mediation, the parties involved in a land use dispute (and often their attorneys) have the opportunity to meet with the mediator, who is a neutral third party with no financial or personal interest in the outcome of the matter.
 The mediator’s job is to help the parties resolve their pending dispute by facilitating discussion, negotiation, and ultimately helping the parties reach a mutually agreeable resolution to their dispute if possible.
 The mediator may also encourage settlement by honestly discussing the strengths and weaknesses of the respective parties’ cases with them, helping them to identify the best and worst-case scenarios should the case go to court.
-Finally, the mediator may help anticipate future litigation costs in the event the case does go to trial.
+Finally, the mediator may encourage the parties to settle by providing the parties with a realistic idea of what litigation costs could be if the case does go to trial.
+The greater the projected litigation costs, the less likely it is that litigation is worth it.

 Common Benefits of Land Use Mediation